ysyk2021/the-list-effect-mastering-the-art-of-list-making-for-personal-and-professional-growth/src/chapter-8-2.md

-Chapter 5: Setting Goals for Personal Growth
+Setting Goals for Personal Growth
 ============================================

 In this chapter, we will explore the importance of setting goals for personal growth and how list-making can be a valuable tool in this process.
 By setting clear and meaningful goals, we can navigate the path towards self-improvement and fulfillment.
 Let's delve into the steps involved in setting goals for personal growth.